Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

     ]
   }
 ```
- - Modify the Lambda runtime handler to from `function.handler` to `function.rb`

-### CruddurApiGatewayLambdaAuthorizer

-This Lambda Authorizer is responsible for authenticating and authorizing requests before they reach the Lambda function accountable for handling the upload.
+- CruddurApiGatewayLambdaAuthorizer: This Lambda Authorizer is responsible for authenticating and authorizing requests before they reach the Lambda function accountable for handling the upload.

   - In your gitpod create this folders `aws/lambdas/lambda-authorizer/`, create this file `index.js` to authorize API Gateway requests.
 Run the following command to install the required dependencies:
 ```bash